Coneja-Chibi/BunnyMo/README.md

 ### "My character's MBTI/Dere were one thing, and then the AI just switched it!" 😖
 Did you properly put that characters tags into the auto trigger sheets?
 If so, try changing the depth of it to 0 and see if it keeps happening.
 ***If this one becomes a consistent enough problem, I'll look into seeing what I can do to minimize it.
-AI will always hallucinate; but the goal of BunnyMo is to reduce that likelihood.***
+AI will always hallucinate; but the goal of BunnyMo is to reduce that likelihood.
+This issue has been DEPRECIATED if you use BunnyMo in tandem with it's extension, Carrot Kernel***

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------